nuitrcs/r-online-2020/README.md

 ## Friday: Data Project (Option 2)

 Instead of learning the programming concepts above, you can instead apply the skills you learned in the previous 4 days working on a small data project.
-There will be no video lesson for the project, but you're welcome to ask questions on the discussion boards and in the afternoon office hours.
+There will be no video lesson for the project, and there's no "answer key", but you're welcome to ask questions on the discussion boards and in the afternoon office hours.

-Details coming soon.
+See [this page](https://nuitrcs.github.io/r-online-2020/exercises/dataproject/instructions.html) for a description of a data set and some suggested questions to try to answer with the data.

+If posting a question on the discussion board, you can include your code file (.R or .Rmd file) if you need help with something specific.

+Share what you find with this project on the discussion boards as well: data visualizations, tables, statistical tests, etc.